InNameOfGod/web3-study-projects/faith.md

-- faith 01: respect each other
+- term 01: respect each other
+- term 02: life is soul body money Love Freedom Death